aridjayarecipes/cutesrecipes.web.app/content/post/2114-recipe-of-any-night-of-the-week-beetroot-star-anise-dip.md

 1. Get 1 Cinnamon stick

 Relish is great paired with sausage, smoked fish, potatoes, or on a cheese plate.
 We love the way the flavour of the star anise complements the earthiness of the beetroots and is rounded off with a perfect cinnamon aroma.
-Beetroots are Ross's favourite vegetable and we regularly have them with our dinner.
+Beetroots are Ross&#39;s favourite vegetable and we regularly have them with our dinner.
 Enjoy the pickled beets cold or warm, in salads, risottos, or with roasted.

 <!--inarticleads2-->